HIV Modernization Summary Sheet

 - People living with HIV who are in treatment oftentimes become “undetectable.”
 The Center for Disease Control recently published a memo stating that “people who achieve and maintain an undetectable viral load pose no risk of sexually transmitting the virus to an HIV-negative partner.”

-- HB 719 and SB 546, sponsored by Rep. Nicholas Duran (D - Miami) and Sen. Rene Garcia (R - Miami), is bipartisan legislation that aims to modernize HIV statutes to bring them up to date with current medical advances in HIV treatment and prevention.
+- HB 427 and SB 626, sponsored by Rep. Nicholas Duran (D - Miami) and Sen. Jason Pizzo (D - Miami), is bipartisan legislation that aims to modernize HIV statutes to bring them up to date with current medical advances in HIV treatment and prevention.
 They seek to address the current stigma against people living with HIV and hope to increase the number people getting tested, treated, and to undetectable status.

 - Allowing people living with HIV to donate organs when deemed medically appropriate by a physician this has the potential to save thousands of lives.